Data-driven discovery of reduced plasma physics models from fully-kinetic simulations: Results

-Figure~\ref{fig4} indicates that if one aimed to truncate the hierarchy of fluid equations using only the first three moments, the $1-$term model could be used, as it is the simplest model that does not contain the heat flux term.
-This simplified model contains only the compressional heating term, and corresponds to the widely used adiabatic closure approximation.
-Despite its simplicity, it captures $\simeq80\%$ of the variance in the total time-derivative of the plasma energy density.
+It is interesting to observe that among the hierarchy of inferred Pareto-optimal models, the widely used adiabatic closure approximation is automatically identified as the simplest (yet least accurate) model for the MHD energy density equation for the plasma dynamics in this data.
+The adiabatic closure corresponds to the $1-$term model in Figure~\ref{fig4}, which contains only the compressional heating term ($p\partial_x\langle v_x\rangle$).
+This approximate model truncates and closes the hierarchy of fluid equations by neglecting the gradient of the heat flux ($\partial_x q_x$) term, but misses $\simeq20\%$ of the variance in the total time-derivative of the plasma energy density.
 Note that the coefficient of $1.49$ corresponds to the inferred adiabatic index.
-If the heat flux were truly negligible, however, the adiabatic index would take on the value of $2$, since the shock heating in this system occurs only in two velocity degrees of freedom (heating along the direction of the background magnetic field does not occur).
+If the heat flux were truly negligible, however, the adiabatic index would be expected to take on the value of $2$ since the shock heating in this system occurs only in two velocity degrees of freedom (heating along the direction of the background magnetic field does not occur in this geometry).
 The reduced value of the inferred adiabatic index is thus a consequence of the heat flux not being entirely negligible in this scenario, and results from the SR procedure attempting to compensate its absence so as to best describe the data.
-We find that the importance of each term can be further elucidated by inspecting the spatial and temporal error distribution of the hierarchy of models on the data, as is discussed in more detail in the Supplementary Materials.